REDD+ stands for Reduced Emissions from Deforestation and the Degradation of forests, added to (“+”) social, environmental, and economic development.

 Carbon offsets are projects that reduce greenhouse gas emissions (carbon dioxide, for instance), making up for the same amount of gas released elsewhere.
 Projects such as our campaigns balance carbon damage with carbon repair promoting renewable energy, repurposed resources, and enhancing other efficiencies.
 Once verified by third-parties, carbon offsets can generate carbon credits—each one representing one metric ton or 2,205 lbs. of gas.
 Third-parties include the International Organization for Standardization (ISO), ICONTEC, and SD VISta; the CDM Gold Standard; the Climate, Community, and Biodiversity (CBB) Standards; and the Voluntary Carbon Standard (VCS).

 Having met these standards, our projects are in line to offer carbon credits for sale in what’s called a voluntary carbon marketplace.
-This is a regulated market made up of individuals, companies, and governments who wish to offset their emissions.
+This is a country regulated market made up of individuals, companies, and governments who wish to abate their emissions.
 Here, credits are defined as verified carbon units or VCUs.
 They can only be verified through strict, multi-step verification processes and screened by the third party industries mentioned above.
 Our campaigns are also screened to certify that they reduce greenhouse gas emissions and can offer carbon credits.

 Support the REDD+ campaign by contacting us at: